OlinDSA2025/olindsa2025.github.io/assignments/assignment_02.md

 These next problems are similar to the types of problems you might encounter in a technical interview.
 You should work out a strategy for implementing all fo them, but you only need to implement one in Kotlin.

-> P3: How would you reverse the elements in a stack (i.e., put the elements at the top of the stack on the bottom and vice-versa)?
+> P3: How would you reverse the elements in a stack (i.e., put the elements at the top of the stack on the bottom and vice versa)?
 You can use as many additional stacks and queues as temporary storage in your approach.

 > P4: Come up with a strategy to solve the [valid parentheses problem](https://leetcode.com/problems/valid-parentheses/description/).